ConOLeary/Predicting_Bike_Distribution/README.md

 # Predicting_bike_distribution

+21 / 07 / 2021

+* TODO: Sort station_var values by epoch_time
+* Not popping missing stations from arrays anymore because that leads to station ids not being usable as indices for these arrays

 20 / 07 / 2021

 * Assuming for now I should train on data for all bike stations but test on select ones